dfugate/AnalyzeHdPerf/TEST_STRATEGY.md

 which can in turn break this tool.
 * if this application and tests are run against a virtual operating system, there's a definite possibility that the performance metrics could be incorrect.
+* the ability for a client to refuse to run a benchmark in which it can't handle at least two file rollovers is based on estimated disk-write throughput and can be inaccurate due to the overhead of other processes.
+* setting up a UNIX box to accept remote HTTP requests on port 8080 (default TCP port for this web app) can be challenging.